-When awarding damages for infringements of competition law, courts do not take into consideration fines imposed by the ICA.
+When awarding damages for infringements of competition law, the courts do not take into consideration fines imposed by the Italian Competition Authority (ICA).

-With regard to the quantification of damages awarded by courts in private enforcement cases, the Decree expressly refers to articles 1223, 1226 and 1227 ICC, which contain the main civil law principles regulating the calculation of damages arising from contractual responsibilities.
+With regard to the quantification of damages awarded by the courts in private enforcement cases, Legislative Decree of 19 January 2017, No. 3 (the Decree) expressly refers to articles 1223, 1226 and 1227 of the Civil Code (CC), which contain the main civil law principles regulating the calculation of damages arising from contractual responsibilities.

-In addition to the above, article 14(3) of the Decree allows judges to request the ICA to assist the court with respect to the determination of the quantum of damages, allowing, however, the ICA to refuse to provide such assistance whereas it deems it inappropriate in relation to the need to safeguard the effectiveness of the public enforcement of competition law.

-This might be the case when the public enforcement proceedings:
+In addition to the above, article 14(3) of the Decree allows judges to request the ICA to assist the court with regard to the determination of the quantum of damages; however, it allows the ICA to refuse to provide assistance where it deems it inappropriate in relation to the need to safeguard the effectiveness of the public enforcement of competition law.
+This might be the case when the public enforcement proceeding:

-- is still in a preliminary phase; - was closed with commitments pursuant to article 14-ter of the Italian Competition Act; - · was closed due to a priority decision of the ICA; or - was closed but the ICA's decision was annulled or suspended during the appeal.
+- is still in a preliminary phase; - was closed with commitments pursuant to article 14-ter of the Law of 10 October 1990, No. 287; - · was closed owing to a priority decision of the ICA; or - was closed but the ICA's decision was annulled or suspended during the appeal.